harelba/q/README.markdown

     __**Current version is `1.2.0`**__

-    **Manual installation of the current version** - Download the main q executable from [here](https://raw.github.com/harelba/q/1.2.0/q) into a folder in the path and make the file executable

-    **RPM of the current version** - RPM package is ready and can be downloaded [here](https://github.com/harelba/packages-for-q/raw/master/rpms/q-1.2.0-1.noarch.rpm).
+    **RPM of the current version** - RPM package is ready and can be downloaded **[here](https://github.com/harelba/packages-for-q/raw/master/rpms/q-1.2.0-1.noarch.rpm)**.
 I'm hardly an RPM expert, so any feedback on the RPM packaging would be greatly appreciated.
 The RPM package also includes a man page.
 Just enter `man q`

+    **Manual installation of the current version** - Download the main q executable from **[here](https://raw.github.com/harelba/q/1.2.0/q)** into a folder in the path and make the file executable

     __**Previous version is `1.1.7`**__

+    **RPM of the previous version** - RPM package of previous version is **[here](https://github.com/harelba/packages-for-q/raw/master/rpms/q-1.1.7-1.noarch.rpm)**.

     **Manual installation of previous version** - [here](https://raw.github.com/harelba/q/1.1.7/q) - Just put the file in the path and make it executable

-    **RPM of the previous version** - RPM package of previous version is [here](https://github.com/harelba/packages-for-q/raw/master/rpms/q-1.1.7-1.noarch.rpm).

 **NOTE:** If you're using Python 2.4, then you will have to install the sqlite3 package for q to work.